BrentGrammer/linkedin-oauth-poc/README.md

 - Need to get access token from a server, not a browser to get around this.

 ## Starting the app
+- requires firebase project if hooking up to firebase, update the config/firebase.ts params with your project details
 - Populate .env files for the frontend and server (in /server) using your Linkedin/Firebase credentials:

 ```